Public information events are excellent ways of informing the public about the Overeaters Anonymous (OA) program of recovery.

 Newcomers nights: These are usually open OA meetings whose formats may vary to meet the needs of a particular audience.
 They commonly feature speakers and a question and-answer period.
 OA literature is provided as handouts if possible.
 The focus is on people new to or interested in Overeaters Anonymous, whether potential members or not.

-Young Persons’ events: Schools (colleges and universities) are the usual settings for these events, whether as an intimate classroom talk or in an assembly.
+Young persons’ events: Schools (colleges and universities) are the usual settings for these events, whether as an intimate classroom talk or in an assembly.
 They commonly feature two or more speakers and follow a format similar to that of a newcomers night, above.
 Another way to reach young people and teenagers is to participate in a school health fair.
-Many intergroups have display booths that can be used for this purpose.
-For information about participating in a health fair, see the Guidelines for Health Care Participation.
+Many intergroups/service boards have display booths that can be used for this purpose.
+For information about participating in a health fair, see the Guidelines for Health Fair Participation on oa.org.

 Presentations to Employee Assistance Program (EAP) staff: EAPs are counseling centers that some large companies employ to help workers deal with personal problems in a confidential setting.
 Staff members and/or counselors are often quite receptive to learning how OA can help their clients.